-35. Calling REST Services with WebClient
+4.15.
+Calling REST Services with WebClient

 If you have Spring WebFlux on your classpath, you can also choose to use WebClient to call remote REST services.
 Compared to RestTemplate, this client has a more functional feel and is fully reactive.
-You can create your own client instance with the builder, WebClient.create().
-See the relevant section on WebClient.
+You can learn more about the WebClient in the dedicated section in the Spring Framework docs.

-Spring Boot creates and pre-configures such a builder for you.
-For example, client HTTP codecs are configured in the same fashion as the server ones (see WebFlux HTTP codecs auto-configuration).
+Spring Boot creates and pre-configures a WebClient.Builder for you; it is strongly advised to inject it in your components and use it to create WebClient instances.
+Spring Boot is configuring that builder to share HTTP resources, reflect codecs setup in the same fashion as the server ones (see WebFlux HTTP codecs auto-configuration), and more.